You need to be agile!

 A delight for any ICT department.

-I have seen concomitant projects ran in agile or standard methodology.
-Ability to do so is linked -and only- to the PM capabilities and its team.
-A team, in itself needs all required roles to have the right versatility to get things done.
+I have seen concurrent projects run in agile or standard methodology.
+The ability to do so is linked – and only – to the PM’s capabilities and its team.
+A team, in itself, needs all the required roles to have the right versatility to get things done.

-You can industrialize a lot of actions, but it has to accommodate the fact that it is each time a different “car” coming out of the supply chain!
-Yes, engineering teams are making a different “car” at each round, that is their job, duties and -hopefully- fun.
+You can industrialize a lot of actions, but it has to accommodate the fact that it’s a different “car” coming out of the supply chain each time!
+Yes, engineering teams are making a different “car” with each round; that is their job, their duties, and – hopefully – their fun.

 And that different “car” is deployed through the same delivery line!
 Can this really work?
-It does, sometimes it is rock’n’roll, but it does work.
-It is hard, but it works.
+It does.
+Sometimes it’s rock’n’roll, but it does work.
+It’s hard, but it works.
 Level one and two support are usually more industrialized.
-Level three and projects teams needs a very consistent method, the method must be industrialized.
+Level three and project teams need a very consistent method, and the method must be industrialized.

 John Gall in 1975 said: